doctorfree/RoonCommandLine/README.md

 ## Upgrades

-If you are upgrading from a previous version of RoonCommandLine, starting with Version 2.0.5, customization made to `/usr/local/Roon/etc/roon_api.ini` will be preserved.
-Unfortunately, upgrading from versions prior to 2.0.5 will not preserve those customizations.
-If you are upgrading from 2.0.4 or earlier it will be necessary to backup `roon_api.ini` and reapply your customizations to the newly installed `roon_api.ini`.
+If you are upgrading from a previous version of RoonCommandLine, starting with Version 2.0.5, customizations made to `/usr/local/Roon/etc/roon_api.ini` will be preserved.
+Unfortunately, upgrading from versions prior to 2.0.5 will not preserve those customizations without some manual effort.

+If you are upgrading from 2.0.4 or earlier it will be necessary to either:

+- Backup `roon_api.ini` and reapply your customizations to the newly installed `roon_api.ini`

+or

+- Prior to applying the upgrade, copy `roon_api.ini` to `/tmp/_roon_api_ini_.save`

+The latter, copying `roon_api.ini` to `/tmp/_roon_api_ini_.save`, allows the upgrade to automatically preserve your customizations.

 If you are upgrading from 2.0.5 or later this should not be necessary but a backup prior to upgrading is recommended anyway.

 ## Remote deployment